openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The example in this section is also applicable to the electronic identification Verifiable Credentials expressed using data models defined in ISO/IEC TR 23220-2.

+## IETF SD-JWT VC

+This section defines how credentials complying with [@!I-D.ietf-oauth-sd-jwt-vc] can be presented to the Verifier using this specification.

+### Format Identifier

+The Credential format identifier is `vc+sd-jwt`.

+#### Example Credential

+The following is a non-normative example of the payload of an IETF SD-JWT VC that will be used throughout this section:

+<{{examples/credentials/sd_jwt_vc.json}}

+The following are disclosures belonging to the claims from the example above.

+__Claim `given_name`__:

+ * SHA-256 Hash: `jsu9yVulwQQlhFlM_3JlzMaSFzglhQG0DpfayQwLUK4`
+ * Disclosure:\
+`WyIyR0xDNDJzS1F2ZUNmR2ZyeU5STjl3IiwgImdpdmVuX25hbWUiLCAiSm9o`\
+`biJd`
+ * Contents:
+`["2GLC42sKQveCfGfryNRN9w", "given_name", "John"]`

+__Claim `family_name`__:

+ * SHA-256 Hash: `TGf4oLbgwd5JQaHyKVQZU9UdGE0w5rtDsrZzfUaomLo`
+ * Disclosure:\
+`WyJlbHVWNU9nM2dTTklJOEVZbnN4QV9BIiwgImZhbWlseV9uYW1lIiwgIkRv`\
+`ZSJd`
+ * Contents:
+`["eluV5Og3gSNII8EYnsxA_A", "family_name", "Doe"]`

+__Claim `birthdate`__:

+ * SHA-256 Hash: `tiTngp9_jhC389UP8_k67MXqoSfiHq3iK6o9un4we_Y`
+ * Disclosure:\
+`WyI2SWo3dE0tYTVpVlBHYm9TNXRtdlZBIiwgImJpcnRoZGF0ZSIsICIxOTQw`\
+`LTAxLTAxIl0`
+ * Contents:
+`["6Ij7tM-a5iVPGboS5tmvVA", "birthdate", "1940-01-01"]`

+### Verifier Metadata

+The Verifier SHOULD add a `vp_formats` element to its metadata (e.g. in the `client_metadata` authorization request parameter) to let the wallet know what protection algorithms it supports in conjunction with SD-JWT VCs.
+The format element MUST have the key `vc+sd-jwt`, the value is an object consisting of the following elements:

+* `sd-jwt_alg_values`: OPTIONAL.
+A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a SD-JWT.
+If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented SD-JWT MUST match one of the array values.
+* `kb-jwt_alg_values`: OPTIONAL.
+A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a KB-JWT.
+If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented KB-JWT MUST match one of the array values.

+The following is a non-normative example of `client_metadata` request parameter value in a request to present a SD-JWT VC.

+<{{examples/client_metadata/sd_jwt_vc_verifier_metadata.json}}

+### Presentation Request

+The following is a non-normative example of an Authorization Request:

+<{{examples/request/request.txt}}

+The following is a non-normative example of the contents of a presentation_definition parameter that contains the requirements regarding the Credential to be presented:

+<{{examples/request/pd_sd_jwt_vc.json}}>

+The presentation of a SD-JWT VC is requested by adding an object named `vc+sd-jwt` to the `format` object of an `input_descriptor`.
+The object is empty.

+Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the Wallet to submit only the disclosures for the claims specified in the fields array.

+### Presentation Response

+A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats in this Annex.

+The following is a non-normative example of the content of the `presentation_submission` parameter:

+<{{examples/response/ps_sd_jwt_vc.json}}

+The following is a non-normative example of the `vp_token` parameter provided in the same response and referred to by the `presentation_submission` above:

+<{{examples/response/token_response_vp_token_sd_jwt_vc.txt}}

+In this example the `vp_token` contains only the disclosures for the claims specified in the `presentation_submission`, along with a Key Binding JWT.

 ## Combining this specification with SIOPv2

 This section shows how SIOP and OpenID for Verifiable Presentations can be combined to present Verifiable Credentials and pseudonymously authenticate an end-user using subject controlled key material.